 The Falcons pass-rush is starting to wear thing with John Abarham starting to show his age.
 Montgomery has some character issues, but he has the potential to be a star 4-3 end if he stays motivated.

 Alex Okafor, DE, Texas

 The Patriots could still use one more pass-rusher opposite Chandler Jones.
 Rob Ninkovich is still a valuable asset to the Pats’ D, but he is not a dynamic edge-rusher.

 Elam is a big-time hitter that would be a welcome addition to a 49ers defense that has declined in their pass defense since 2011.

-We were just outside of Barstow on the edge of the desert when the drugs kicked in.
+We were somewhere around Barstow, on the edge of the desert, when the drugs began to take hold.